 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Your completed voter registration form must contain your Delaware-issued driver's license number or nonoperating identification number.
-If you do not have a driver's license or nonoperating identification, you must include the last four digits of your Social Security number.
-If you do not have a driver's license or a nonoperating identification or a Social Security number, please write "NONE" on the form.
+- Box 6 - ID Number: Your completed voter registration form must contain your Delaware driver's license number or Delaware State ID number.
+If you do not have a driver's license or Delaware State ID, you must include the last four digits of your Social Security number.
+If you do not have a driver's license or a Delaware State ID or a Social Security number, please write "NONE" on the form.
 A unique identifying number will be assigned by the State.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.